echen01/echen01.github.io/coursework.md

 Here is a list of some course I've taken and some notes.

 ### In Progress
-- KOREA 1102: Elementary Korean II
-- PHYS 2217: Honors Electricity and Magnetism
+- MATH 4330: Honors Linear Algebra
+- MATH 6520: Differentiable Manifolds
+- MATH 4220: Differential Equations and Dynamical Systems
+- CS 4410: Operating Systems

+### Sophomore Year

 - CS 4820: Introduction to the Analysis of Algorithms
 - CS 5625: Interactive Computer Graphics
 - ORIE 6334: Combinatorial Optimization

-### Sophomore Year
-- KOREA 1101: Elementary Korean I
-- CS 4999: Independent Reading and Research (with Hadar Averbuch-Elor and Noah Snavely)
 - MATH 4130: Honors Introduction to Analysis I
 - MATH 4710: Basic Probability